accuser/thematic/README.markdown

 The thematic plugin modifies the Rails ActionView::Helpers::AssetTagHelper module so that asset paths (e.g. /stylesheets/style.css) can be written to include dynamic named themes (e.g. /stylesheets/my_theme/style.css).
-This theme name is only included when the active controller implements the :thematic method.
+This theme name is only included when the active controller implements the :theme method.

 The plugin also includes controllers for each of the asset types, and some